lhns/mc-game-of-life-3d/README.md

 - Cell blocks that follow the rules of a Game of Life variation by Carter Bays (5766)
 - Cell support blocks that can connect together separate cell structures to help you in activating them all at once

+## Usage
+- Place your cell blocks down in the desired structure.
+- The cell blocks are still gray which means that the cells are not active yet.
+- If you have multiple structures which are not directly connected but need to be activated together you can connect them using the cell support blocks.
+These blocks will disappear once you activate the structure.
+- Right click one of the cell blocks or cell support blocks.
+- The whole connected structure activates and the simulation starts.

 ## Screenshots
 ![](https://raw.githubusercontent.com/LolHens/mc-game-of-life-3d/master/screenshots/2020-07-18_23.18.23.png)
 ![](https://raw.githubusercontent.com/LolHens/mc-game-of-life-3d/master/screenshots/2020-07-18%20232058.png)